Azure/PSRule.Rules.Azure/CONTRIBUTING.md

     - If you have any build errors, push new commits to your branch.
     - Avoid using forced pushes or squashing changes while in review, as this makes reviewing your changes harder.

+### Intro to Git and GitHub

+When contributing to documentation or code changes, you'll need to have a GitHub account and a basic understanding of Git.
+Check out the links below to get started.

+- Make sure you have a [GitHub account][github-signup].
+- GitHub Help:
+  - [Git and GitHub learning resources][learn-git].
+  - [GitHub Flow Guide][github-flow].
+  - [Fork a repo][github-fork].
+  - [About Pull Requests][github-pr].

 ### Code editor

 You should use the multi-platform [Visual Studio Code][vscode] (VS Code).